Ben-Kerman/immersive/doc/card-export.md

 deck>" "note:<target note type>" is:new`, so all new cards of the target note type from the target deck.

-`A` exports by adding to the most recently added candidate. `a` allows selecting a note from the list of candidates first.
+`s` exports by adding to the most recently added candidate. `a` allows selecting a note from the list of candidates first.
 You can pick a note with `↑`/`↓` and `⏎`.
 If you want to change how notes are displayed, you can use the target config entry `note_template`: